Murder (Abolition of Death Penalty) Act 1965

 The Murder (Abolition of Death Penalty) Act 1965 (c.
 71) is an act of the Parliament of the United Kingdom.
 It abolished the death penalty for murder in Great Britain (the death penalty for murder survived in Northern Ireland until 1973).
 The act replaced the penalty of death with a mandatory sentence of imprisonment for life.

 Provisions

-The 1965 act amended the Homicide Act 1957, which had already reduced hangings to only four or fewer per year.
+The act amended the Homicide Act 1957 (5 & 6 Eliz.
+2. c.
+11), which had already reduced hangings to only four or fewer per year.

-The 1965 act was introduced to Parliament as a private member's bill by Sydney Silverman MP.
+The act was introduced to Parliament as a private member's bill by Sydney Silverman MP.
 The act provides that charges of capital murder at the time it was passed were to be treated as charges of simple murder and all sentences of death were to be commuted to sentences of life imprisonment.
 The legislation contained a sunset clause, which stated that the act would expire on 31 July 1970 "unless Parliament by affirmative resolutions of both Houses otherwise determines".
 Resolutions were passed in the Commons and Lords on 16 and 18 December 1969, thereby making the act permanent.